SWAN KEEPING TERMS

 Mating Ballet (noun)

-Swan Mating is a Beautiful Dance moving side by side around the Water alternately “dipping” their Heads into the Water.
-This may last 3-20 minutes.
+Swan Mating – is a Beautiful Dance moving Side by Side around the Water

-Once the Sperm is Transferred to the Female, the Pair will turn and face each other and Foot Pedal Breast to Breast up above the Water.
+The Rising-Up – Once the Sperm is Transferred to the Female, the Pair will Turn

 Play Chasing – A Silly, Happy Game of Tag..
 Lots of Splashing.